MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/oid-wdi-set-sae-auth-params.md

 This command is sent as a Direct OID request to the driver.

-For more information about SAE authentication, see [WPA3 SAE authentication](wpa3-sae-authentication.md).
+For more information about SAE authentication, see [WiFiCx WPA3 SAE authentication](wificx-wpa3-sae-authentication.md).

 ## Command parameters